 We thank the EEC for acknowledging the rich IPL opportunities at UNIC Athens.
 We agree that interprofessional education is an integral component of medical education.
-The GEMD programme has an IPL stream that runs longitudinally throughout all years of the programme and learning objectives have systematically been embedded in the GEMD programme.
-Under the leadership of the IPL Academic Lead, we have systematically covered the IPL learning objectives through educational activities.
+The MD programme has an IPL stream that runs longitudinally throughout all years of the programme and learning objectives have systematically been embedded in the MD programme.
+Guided by our IPL Strategic Plan under the leadership of the IPL Academic Lead, we have systematically covered the IPL learning objectives through educational activities, as described above in Area 2 (Curriculum).
 The opportunities at UNIC Athens, our detailed curriculum and our extensive experience will allow us to develop and deliver IPL activities, in line with those in Cyprus by design.
 Moreover, the operation of the other Schools at UNIC Athens creates rich opportunities for collaborative research, such as, for example, with the School of Life and Health Sciences and the Pharmacy programme, and will actively promote such collaborations from the outset.